f5devcentral/access-labs/class3/module4/lab01.rst

    |image202|

 #.
-Hover over tile **Implement C3D with APM Enchancements**.
+Hover over tile **Deploy an API Protection Profile**.
 A start and stop icon should appear within the tile.
 Click the **Play** Button to start the automation to build the environment

    |image203|